What To Do In Tarifa, Spain? Complete Travel Guide

 What to do in Tarifa Spain - Practice watersports kitesurfing

-Tarifa beaches are without a doubt one of the best and most beautiful in entire Andalusia.
+Beaches in Tarifa are without a doubt one of the best and most beautiful in the entire Andalusia.
 They are stretching for miles along both the Atlantic Ocean and the Mediterranean Sea, and are full of soft golden sand perfect for sunbathing and watching kite surfers.
+Among the best beaches in Tarifa are:

-The best beaches in and around Tarifa: Playa de Los Lances, Playa de Valdevaqueros, Playa Punta Paloma, Playa de Bolonia, Playa Los Alemanes, and Playa La Caleta.
-Along Playa de Los Lances in Tarifa you’ll find a lovely promenade, perfect for a long walks.
+Along Playa de Los Lances in Tarifa, you’ll find a lovely promenade, perfect for long walks.

-However, there is one more thing!
-One of the best things you can do on Tarifa beach is to watch the sunset.
+Also, one of the best things to do in Tarifa is to watch the sunset from one of its beaches.
 We saw many of them there and believe us – they are very, very beautiful.

 Best Tarifa Beaches - Playa de Los Lances